benjaminhooks/NRS528_ArcGIS-Python/Assignments/Python Toolbox/README.md

 ![Image](https://github.com/benjaminhooks/NRS528_ArcGIS-Python/blob/main/Assignments/Python%20Toolbox/images/11.png?raw=true)

 Shown above, we see that a total of up to 154661 people could be affected.
-Due to vector data not splitting the population of specific OBJECTID's, this number represents the "worst case" of population affected from the 100 buffer zone.
+Due to vector data not splitting the population of specific OBJECTID's, this number representsthe "worst case" of population affected from the 100 buffer zone.

+This workflow can be extrapolated to various other uses.
+For example, another use was to input port and commercial harbor data and then calculate the acreage affected due to SLR.